edderkoppen/pittl-client/README.md

 > pittl 172.20.172.79 query sequence > 20191118_program.txt

-where the result of querying for the sequence is piped to a program file.
+where the result of querying for the sequence is piped to a file.

 To continuouslt display the progress and eta of a program running on a controller at 172.20.172.79, one would enter